marvin1099/Minecraft_Autolaucher/README.md

 and copy the version line after the line "release", "snapshot", "old_beta", or "old_alfa"

-Then it will start olny this profile exept,
+Then it will start this profile,

-if there are 2 or more profiles that have the same name but have a longer name.
+exept if there are 2 or more profiles that have the same name but have a longer name.

 You can also copy the version name fom the minecraft version folder.